← Back to blog

 Paul Organ

-I live in Auckland, New Zealand.
+Currently based in Toronto.
 I enjoy exercise, sauna's and cold plunges, video games and design.
 Prior to Orah (10 years ago now!)
 I was a University Student studying my Masters of Architecture.
 There are two important things that keep me enthused at work - Using creativity to solve complex problems and working with good people.

 Featured articles